Home Care After Oral Surgery

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.

 Your case is individual.
 No two mouths are alike.
 Do not accept well-intended advice from friends.
-Discuss your problem with the persons best able to effectively help you, Dr. Rotas and his staff, or your family dentist.
+Discuss your problem with the persons best able to effectively help you, Drs.
+Rotas or Martin and his staff, or your family dentist.